zoematt/zoematt/README.md

  Hi, i'm Zoe Matthias 👋

- I'm a passionate full-stack developer based in New York!.
+ I'm a passionate full-stack developer based in New York who fell in love with coding!
+I enjoy learning new technologies.
+I came from a non-traditional background.

 - 🔭 I’m currently working on my next big project.
 - 🌱 I’m currently learning projects & algorithms.